 Nightclubs and theatres amongst venues with the longest reopening wait

-‘First to close, last to open’ has been the unfortunate story of entertainment venues ever since the COVID-19 nightmare began - and the prime minister’s ‘,’ revealed on Monday (22 February), shows it will remain so until the end.
+‘First to close, last to open’ has been the unfortunate story of entertainment venues ever since the COVID-19 nightmare began - and the prime minister’s ‘roadmap out of lockdown,’ revealed on Monday (22 February), shows it will remain so until the end.

 Boris Johnson announced his four-date plan for reopening England’s society this week; with each step subject to manageable infection rates, risk assessment (including of any new variants) and the successful continuation of vaccinations.